Insights Into the Inner Workings of Transformer Models for Protein Function Prediction

 \textbf{Experimental setup}.
-For the experimental evaluation, we focus on the pretrained ProtBert model that was finetuned either to the multi-label GO-classification on the GO `2016' data set, or to the multi-class EC number classification on the `EC50 level L1' data set.
-This decision is based on the computational benefit of a substantially smaller memory footprint of BERT in comparison to T5.
+For the experimental evaluation, we focus on the pretrained ProtBert model that was finetuned either to the multi-label GO-classification on the GO ``2016'' data set, or to the multi-class EC number classification on the ``EC50 level L1'' data set.
 We consider the comparatively narrow EC task in addition to the much more comprehensive GO prediction, because the test split of the EC data set contains a larger number of samples that are both labeled per protein and annotated per amino acid, which is beneficial for the conducted explainability analysis.
 We observed that larger models tend to perform numerically better than smaller models (see Supplementary \Cref{appendix:results_and_discussion}).
 Given our focus on methodological matters of model interpretation, we deliberately studied ProtBert (420M parameters), because it is better manageable, due to its considerably smaller memory footprint, in comparison to the larger ProtT5 (1.2B).